25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 240 km

-Highlights: Nestled in the Central Tablelands, Rylstone can see snow adding a touch of winter magic to its charming streets.
+Highlights: Located in the Central Tablelands Rylstone can see snow occasionally.

 18. Orange